I would like to thank Doc Neeson for approving my site.

 The Angels performed for Wollongong benefit for Storm Aid Festival on 22 November 198 at Stuart Park.
 Festival organiser Steve White announced the concert has attracted the cream of Australia’s entertainment industry with offers from some of biggest names on showbiz.

 Fifth compilation The Angels Greatest Hits – Mushroom Years was released on 16 May 1999 with Mushroom.
 To celebrate their induction into ARIA Hall of Fame.
-Doc Neeson performed for “Tour Of Duty Concert” held at the stadium in Dili for the Australian troops the INTERFET soldiers were not able to attended the concert.
+Doc Neeson performed for “Tour Of Duty Concert” held at the stadium in Dili for the Australian troops the INTERFET soldiers were not able to attend the concert.
 Australian troops.
 Doc Neeson organised it with performers John Farnham, The Living End, Gina Jeffreys, James Blundell, Kylie Minogue, Royal Military College Big Band and hosted by Roy Slaven and HG Nelson.

 Studio 22 is a music program featuring one of live performances from some of the most talented artists from Australia and international.
 Hosted by Clinton Walker who wrote Bon Scott Highway To Hell and Stranded.
 The Angels performed “After The Rain”, “Take A Long Line”, “Face The Day”, “Be With You” and “Marseilles” on 26 December 1999.